 In addition to recommending against reporting surveys that do not meet these standards, we promote and strongly encourage the reporting of good-quality polls that break new ground in opinion research.

-Field work for most of ABC’s U.S. polling is carried out by Abt SRBI of New York, N.Y., using a dual-frame sample design covering both landline telephone and cell phone-only respondents, with samples produced by Survey Sampling Inc. of Shelton, Conn.
-We tested cell-only sampling in August 2008, made it a regular part of our sample design in October 2008 and reported on our approach in detail at the annual meeting of the American Association for Public Opinion Research in May 2010; see that paper here.
+Full-length ABC/Post polls use a dual-frame sample design covering both landline telephone and cell phone-only respondents, with samples produced by Survey Sampling Inc. (SSI) of Shelton, Conn.
+We tested cell-only sampling in August 2008, incorporated it into our ongoing samples in October 2008 and reported on our approach in a paper at the annual meeting of the American Association for Public Opinion Research in May 2010.

 In the landline component of these surveys, a sample of landline households in the continental United States is selected by SSI via random digit dialing procedures, in which all landline telephone numbers, listed and unlisted, have an equal probability of selection.

-Wireless telephone numbers also have an equal probability of selection in the ABC sample.
+Cell phone numbers also have an equal probability of selection in the ABC sample.
 To produce these samples, SSI begins with the latest monthly listing of every existing telephone area code and exchange.
-About half of these are pooled by their producers in contiguous groups of 10 100-block phone numbers, or 1,000-blocks, with information including whether each pooled 1,000-block does or does not include wireless numbers, either solely or on a shared basis with landline numbers.
-All such wireless-inclusive 1,000-blocks are included for sampling purposes.
-For numbers that are not 1,000-block pooled, wireless service information is available at the exchange level only; therefore all numbers in those exchanges also are included for sampling purposes.
+About half of these are pooled by their producers in contiguous groups of 10 100-block phone numbers, or 1,000-blocks, with information including whether each pooled 1,000-block does or does not include cell phone numbers, either solely or on a shared basis with landline numbers.
+All such cell-inclusive 1,000-blocks are included for sampling purposes.
+For numbers that are not 1,000-block pooled, cell phone service information is available at the exchange level only; therefore all numbers in those exchanges also are included for sampling purposes.